 Professor Bol has been honored with teaching awards including the Raymond A. Hoffman Faculty Excellence Award from the Accountancy Department of the University of Illinois and the Alumni Association Excellence-in-Teaching Award for Undergraduate Teaching from the College of Business of the University of Illinois.

 Bol, J.C., S. Kramer and V.S.
 Maas.
 2016.
 How control system design affects performance evaluation compression: The role of information accuracy and outcome transparency.
-Accounting, Organizations and Society, forthcoming.
+Accounting, Organizations and Society, volume 51:64-73.

 Bol, J.C. and J. Lill.
 2015.
 Performance Target Revisions in Incentive Contracts: Do Information and Trust Reduce Ratcheting and the Ratchet Effect?
 The Accounting Review, 90(5):1755-1778.